 Criminal complaint filed against UBS over DRC-linked funds

-ZURICH, July 8 (Reuters) - Three organisations have filed a criminal complaint to federal prosecutors in Switzerland, alleging possible money laundering and a failure to exercise due diligence at UBS UBSG.S in relation to funds they say were received by an alleged associate of former Congolese president Joseph Kabila.
+ZURICH, July 8 (Reuters) - Three organisations have filed a criminal complaint to federal prosecutors in Switzerland, alleging a failure to exercise due diligence at UBS UBSG.S in relation to funds they say were received by an alleged associate of former Congolese president Joseph Kabila.

-"The criminal complaint transmitted to the (Office of the Attorney General)... relates to the actions of ...a Belgian businessman close to Joseph Kabila, and (to) UBS in Geneva and Zurich, where he received funds of shady origin," Swiss campaign group Public Eye, which filed the complaint alongside two other groups, said in a statement on Friday.

-"It documents possible acts of money laundering and a possible failure to exercise due diligence regarding financial transactions within the largest Swiss bank to prevent money laundering offences."
+The complaint, filed by Swiss campaign group Public Eye, alongside two other groups, relates to a possible failure to exercise due diligence regarding financial transactions within the largest Swiss bank.

 UBS declined to comment.